Recurring Tasks vs Preventive Maintenance Tasks (MOP 2.0)

 The My Tasks page provides a centralized view of all tasks assigned to the currently logged-in user.
 This is where Room Attendants, Maintenance staff, and supervisors can manage daily assignments, update task progress, and review task details.
 For ...

-Restore a Deleted Task (MOP 2.0)
+Create a Customized Task (MOP 2.0)